Ratnor/personal-portfolio/README.md

 **📖 Multi-Page Layout**

-**🎨 Styled with React-Bootstrap and Css with easy to customize colors**
+**🎨 Styled with React-Bootstrap and CSS with easy to customize colors**

 **📱 Fully Responsive**